mperezjigato/reportsweakly/definitiveWEEK10.md.md

 ### Pre-, post-processing and extension software

-Tools for pre- and post-processing as well as extension software is listed next in table form:
+The table below contains pre- and post-processing tools as well as extension sofware for the MD and first-principles calculations software:

 |       |QE                |ASE           |GPAW        |ABINIT |LAMMPS         |
 |-------|------------------|--------------|------------|-------|---------------|